Marketing research process: Steps in the marketing research process

+The formulation of a research design serves as the central blueprint for the project, detailing the specific procedures necessary to obtain required information and test hypotheses.
+This stage begins with a comprehensive analysis of secondary data and qualitative research to refine the study's scope.
+It further involves defining the exact information required and establishing measurement and scaling procedures.
+The researcher then determines the methods for quantitative data collection such as surveys, structured observations, or experiments which necessitates the technical design of questionnaires and the selection of an appropriate sampling process and size.
+Finally, a formal plan for data analysis is established to ensure the gathered information can be effectively transformed into actionable management insights.

 Fourth is data collection which involves manpower/staff members who operate either in the field, as in the case of personal interviewing (in-home, mall intercept, or computer-assisted personal interviewing), from an office by telephone (telephone or computer-assisted telephone interviewing), or through mail (traditional mail and mail panel surveys with pre-recruited households).
 Proper selection, training, supervision, and evaluation of staff members helps minimize data-collection errors.

 Data preparation and analysis is the fifth step and includes the editing, coding, transcription, and verification of data.
 Each questionnaire or observation form is inspected, or edited, and, if necessary, corrected.
 Number or letter codes are assigned to represent each response to each question in the questionnaire.
 The data from the questionnaires are transcribed or key-punched on to magnetic tapes, or disks or inputted directly into the computer.
 Verification ensures that the data from the original questionnaires have been accurately transcribed.

 Analyzed data gives meaning to the information that have been collected.
 Univariate techniques are used for analyzing data when there is a single measurement of each element or unit in the sample, or, if there are several measurements of each element, each RCH variable is analyzed in isolation.
 On the other hand, multivariate techniques are used for analyzing data when there are two or more measurements on each element and the variables are analyzed simultaneously.

 The last stage is the report preparation and presentation.
 The entire project should be documented in a written report and the results and major findings must be presented.
 The findings must be in a comprehensible format so that they can be readily used in the decision making process.
 In addition, an oral presentation should be made to management using tables, figures, and graphs to enhance clarity and impact.

 For these reasons, interviews with experts are more useful in conducting marketing research for industrial firms and for products of a technical nature, where it is relatively easy to identify and approach the experts.
 This method is also helpful in situations where little information is available from other sources, as in the case of radically new products.